Prayer Mysteries

 Try reading this Scripture in a new light:

 This is nothing remotely like a promise that God would make strong temptation melt away for his beloved.
-Instead, it is a promise that we would be able to “stand up under it.”
+Instead, it is a promise that we would be able to “endure”.
 The King James Version uses the expression “able to bear it.”
-The point is that if the divinely-provided “way out” (or “way to escape,” as the old version puts it) was for the temptation to go away, there would be nothing to “bear.”
+The point is that if the divinely-provided “way of escape,” was for the temptation to go away, there would be nothing to “bear.”

 Too many Christians wrongly suppose that if temptation continues to rage after prayer, there must be something wrong.
 The divine game-plan has never been to prevent us from being hit repeatedly by fierce temptation but to empower us to endure it.
 The promise is not that God will mollycoddle us, treating us as embarrassing weaklings who would shame him the moment things get tough, but that God will secrete within us everything that we need to heroically survive the onslaught – and by so doing be acclaimed forever as spiritual champions.